-You don’t just use the aperture to determine how much light you let into your camera.
+You don’t just use the camera aperture to determine how much light you let into your camera.
 By changing the aperture you also have a very important stylistic device in your hand: the depth of field.
 With the choice of your f-number, you determine whether the background of your main subject is razor-sharp or blurred.

 You have probably seen photos many times in which a person can be seen razor-sharp, but the background is indistinct and blurry.
-You can achieve exactly this effect by using the aperture.
+You can achieve exactly this effect by using the camera aperture.

 Of course we also have such photos.
 We picked out two of them for you.
 There you can see that the focus is on the face and the background is out of focus.

-Of course, you can also achieve the opposite effect by adjusting your aperture.
+Of course, you can also achieve the opposite effect by adjusting your camera aperture.
 By closing the aperture very far, choosing a large f-number, you can achieve a very high depth of field.
 Instead of a blurry background, then all elements of your image will be in focus.

 The following picture was taken with an aperture of f / 11 and has a high depth of field.

-Our sample photos already gave you a first impression of how the aperture affects the depth of field.
+Our sample photos already gave you a first impression of how the camera aperture affects the depth of field.

 Now let’s look at this again using a practical example.
 We drew you a little something for this.